Zalasanjay/Chat-Application/README.md

 ```

-Go to localhost:2200 to inspect the example in your Browser.
+Go to http://localhost:2200 to inspect the example in your web browser.